 What does it do to a man -- to look Death in the eye, walk away, and live?

 I have recently wondered if folks today are disconnecting from death.
+This got me thinking about war, and my relatives who fought in war.
 War is an obvious arena where death is far more prevalent than in day-to-day Americana.

 My maternal grandfather (Rene) was a Marine who fought on Iwo Jima during World War II — the bloodiest battle of the Pacific theater.
 Of 80,000 soldiers who fought for the United States, more than 6,000 people died and 18,000 people were wounded.
 In other words, my grandfather had a nearly 10% chance of death just being in this battle.